Barbera

 Barbera is a red grape variety, and the wines it produces are red wines.

 Yes, Barbera wines have good aging potential.
-Properly stored, they can develop more complex flavors and become smoother over time.
+When stored properly, they can develop more complex flavors and become smoother over time.

-Which Italian region is most famous for Barbera production?
+Which Italian region is most famous for producing Barbera?

 What foods pair best with Barbera?